 Erdenes Tavan Tolgoi JSC (ETT) is the largest coal miner in Mongolia.
-ETT was established in 2010 and operates in accordance with the Minerals Law in the main areas of putting strategically important coal deposits into economic circulation, conducting mining operations, and implementing infrastructure projects.
+ETT was established in 2010 and operates in accordance with the "Minerals Law" in the main areas of putting strategically important coal deposits into economic circulation, operating mining operations, and implementing infrastructure projects.
 Parliament Resolution No. 73 of 2018 outlines some of the measures to be taken to intensify operations at the Tavan Tolgoi coal deposit.
-The resolution calls for the commission of a road and railway project from the Tavan Tolgoi coal mine to the border, a power plant to meet the energy needs of the mining projects in the southern region, and the construction of a coal chemical plant.
+The resolution calls for a road and railway project from the Tavan Tolgoi coal mine to the border, a power plant to meet the energy needs of the mining projects in the southern region, and the construction of a coal chemical plant.
 Some of these projects are currently underway with financing from the recent ETT bond issuance.

-Tavan Tolgoi CHP power plant is expected to have a total capacity of 450 Mbt.
-The total required investment for the plant is USD 600 million, a large majority of which is expected to be financed by the Government of Mongolia.
-In 2018, the Government of Mongolia signed an agreement with Oyu Tolgoi to build a power plant; however, as the estimated financing amount (USD 1.1 billion) was 2-3 times more than the international average, the Mongolian government decided to do it on their own.
-The Tavan Tolgoi CHP plant is owned by the Ministry of Energy (50 percent), ETT (30 percent), and Government Agency for Policy Coordination on State Property (20 percent).
-Construction of the CHP plant is expected to commence in the second quarter of 2021 and be commissioned by 2024.
+Tavan Tolgoi CHP plant is mainly financed by the Government of Mongolia.
+Capacity of the plant is 450Mbt and the total required investment is USD 600 million.
+In 2018, the Government of Mongolia signed an agreement with Oyu Tolgoi to build a power plant.
+Oyu Tolgoi's power plant project is estimated to cost a total of USD 1.1 billion.
+However, the Government of Mongolia decided to build the power plant with its own funding, as Oyu Tolgoi's estimation would cost 2-3 times more than the international average.
+Tavan Tolgoi CHP plant is owned by The Ministry of Energy (50 percent), ETT (30 percent), and Government Agency for Policy Coordination on State Property (20 percent).
+Construction of the CHP plant is expected to commence in the second quarter of 2021 and be completed by 2024.
 The plant's annual consumption of thermal coal will be 1.4 Mt.
 The commissioning of this power plant could save around USD 200 million in annual electricity costs.
 The main users of the new power plant will be the Tavan Tolgoi coal mine complex and Oyu Tolgoi LLC.

-ETT Coal concentrator: Within the framework of Parliament Resolution No. 39 of 2010, Government Resolution No. 214 of 2019, and the "National Program for the Development of Heavy Industry", the coal concentrator will be developed by mixing low quality coking coal with high quality coal.
-The coal concentrator is planned to be commissioned in the first quarter of 2024 and will process 10 Mt of coal per year in the first two years of operation and 30 Mt from the third year of operations, its maximum capacity.
-The plant plans to export and sell 12 Mt of solid coking concentrate and 5.5 Mt of intermediate products for energy use for a total of 17.5 Mt of concentrate.
-The outputs from the plant will also provide the raw material supply for the Tavan Tolgoi CHP plant.
-The total cost of the project is estimated to be around USD 911.53 million with a high return on investment after that payback period of 7 years.
-The construction of the plant did not commence in 2020 due to the COVID-19 pandemic; but it is expected that the construction will begin in 2021.
+ETT Coal concentrator: Within the framework of Parliament Resolution No. 39 of 2010, Government Resolution No. 214 of 2019, and the "National Program for the Development of Heavy Industry", the Coal Concentrator with modern advanced technology will be developed by mixing low quality coking coal with high quality coal.
+The coal concentrator is planned to be commissioned in the first quarter of 2024 and will process 10 Mt of coal per year in the first two years of operation and 30 Mt in the third year, its maximum capacity.
+The plant plans to sell and export 12 Mt of solid coking concentrate, 5.5 Mt of intermediate products for energy use, and a total of 17.5 Mt of concentrate in 2021-2025.
+In addition, the plant's products will supply raw materials for the Tavan Tolgoi CHP plant.
+The total cost of the project is USD 911.53 million and the return on investment is expected to be high within 7 years.
+The plant was not built in 2020 due to the COVID-19 pandemic, but it is expected that its construction will start in 2021.

 ETT Coke-Energy Plant: One of the planned coal processing projects by ETT is the Coke-Energy Plant.
-The plant will produce four types of coke products and accompanying energy and supply value-added products to the market.
+The plant will produce four types of coke products and accompanying energy, and supply value-added products to the market.
 Additionally, processing of coal will expand the export target market and enable the export of metallurgical coke and enriched coal to markets such as Japan, South Korea, and remote provinces of China.